schottsfired/cjp-demo-environment/README.md

 Go get [Docker for Mac Beta](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/).

-*NOTE: Docker on Docker support may not work on other platforms.*
+*NOTE: Docker on Docker support has not been tested on other platforms.*

 1. Increase CPU/Memory limits in Docker preferences to as much as you can spare (e.g. CPU: 4, Memory: 6GB).